top of page

 How does solar work?

-Solar panels are covered in photovoltaic (PV) cells that soak up the suns ray, releasing electrons.
+Solar panels are covered in photovoltaic (PV) cells that soak up the sun's rays, releasing electrons.
 This creates a flow of direct current (DC) electricity and converts it into alternating current (AC) electricity, which is used to power homes and businesses.

 How do solar panels work on overcast and cloudy days?